Provider System

 Configuration

-Section titled “Configuration”Provider selection is driven by Helm values:
+Section titled “Configuration”Provider selection today is partial.
+The shape in deploy/helm/x1agent/values.yaml:

 Provider discovery